bw0rth/pync/README.md

    pync -l localhost 8000
    ```
 You can also run pync as a module with Python.<br/>
-Let's connect to the local TCP server:
+Run the following command to connect to the server:
    ```sh
    python -m pync localhost 8000
    ```